Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/05_inputs.md

     2. Utilise Nextflow process input blocks
     3. Use channels to run multiple inputs through a process

-So far, you've been emitting a greeting ('Hello World!') that has been hardcoded into the script block.
+So far, you've been emitting a text string ('Hello World!') that has been hardcoded into the script block.
 In a more realistic situation, you might want to pass a variable input to your script, much like you pass files to command line tools for analysis.

 Here you're going to to add some flexibility by introducing **channels** to your workflow and an **input definition** to your `SAYHELLO` process.